 You cannot access the lithium battery.
-Return the calibrator to an authorized Fluke service center if you need to replace the lithium battery.
+Return the calibrator to an authorized Fluke service center listed at the back of the manual if you need to replace the lithium battery.
 When the lithium battery is 3 years old, replace it at the next calibration interval as a preventive maintenance procedure.